 T cells also get their name from the site of maturation, i.e. thymus.
 T cells also have surface receptors to recognize antigens but they do not directly bind to the antigens like surface antibody receptors on B cells.

 T cell receptors recognize antigens bound to a special kind of cell membrane protein known as major histocompatibility complex or MHC molecules.

 - T helper (TH) cells- They generally contain CD4 membrane glycoprotein on their surface and recognise antigens with class II MHC.

-The T helper cells trigger various different types of immune cells to act against the antigens like macrophages, B lymphocytes and cytotoxic T cells.
+The major function of T helper cells is to trigger different types of immune cells to act against the antigens like macrophages, B lymphocytes and cytotoxic T cells.
 The effector T cells secrete different types of cytokines, which directs the immune response by other cell types.

 - T cytotoxic (TC) cells- They generally contain CD8 membrane glycoprotein on their surface and recognise antigens with class I MHC.

 After activation, they proliferate and differentiate into cytotoxic T lymphocytes.
 It eliminates virus-infected cells, tumour or cancerous cells and also foreign grafts, etc.

 Another type of T cells known as the regulatory T cell, functions as the regulators of immune responses.

 The memory T cells are antigen-specific T cells which have a longer life span.
 They play a key role in rapid immune response on the re-exposure of an infectious agent.
 They are responsible for the secondary response.

 Natural killer or NK cells are a part of innate immunity and they do not have antigen-specific receptors present on the surface.
 They play a major role in eliminating tumour cells and infected cells.
 They distinguish the normal cells from the infected or cancerous cells by MHC class I surface molecules, which is absent in most of the abnormal cells.